neelkapse/ocaml-word-rummy/README.txt

 When prompted whether you would like to use a custom dictionary, you may use our default dictionary, or one of our special dictionaries.
-You can also use your own dictionary by placing it in the src folder and typing in the file name when prompted!
+You can also use your own dictionary by placing it in the src folder and typing in the file name when prompted.

 	default_dict.txt	The default dictionary is oriented towards word games. bible_dict.txt		Only terms used in the bible (lots of fun with AI!) dos_dict.txt		  DOS commands (for the hardcore Windows lovers). pl_dict.txt			  Programming language names!
 For the versatile PL-guy.